Lawaltunde/CanadianResidencyStatus/README.md

 <img width="295" alt="view 3" src="https://github.com/Lawaltunde/CanadianResidencyStatus/assets/122512872/27b48527-fe0a-40bd-a7f9-c62d2179dfaa">

 Other operations can also be performed on the API.
-The status code of zero indicates that everything is working correctly.
+The status code of 200 indicates that everything is working correctly.